 In most cases, when a party is facing contempt of court, a family court judge is more likely to award fees to the party in contempt.

-How Does Family Courts Determine How Much Attorney Fees Should be Awarded?
+How Do Family Courts Determine How Attorney Fees Should Be Awarded?

 If a family court judge awards legal fees, they must also determine what’s a “reasonable fee.”
 Illinois laws provide factors for courts to consider, including: